pioniredu/preslovljivac-js/README.md

 X (translated as "кс"),
 Y (translated as "иј"),
 W (translated as "в").

-Here's a link to the npm page: https://www.npmjs.com/package/@pionir/preslovljivac-js
 If you have any suggestions, feel free to send them to me.
 I'm always open for improvement.

 ## Donate